 This Day in History: Pfc.
-Joseph Rodriguez & his fearless charge up a hill
+Joseph Rodriguez's fearless charge

 On this day in 2005, a hero passes away.
 Many years earlier, then-Private First Class Joseph Rodriguez had made a fearless charge up a hill in Korea, with enemy grenades steadily rolling towards him.
 His action would earn him the Medal of Honor.